 As its fifth decade began, Four Seasons continued to grow – in both size and recognition – around the world.
 The company now welcomed guests to 50 properties, on every continent except Antarctica.
-More than ever, Four Seasons Private Residences, Residence Clubs and other branded residential offerings were integrated with urban and resort Four Seasons locations.
+More than ever, Four Seasons Private Residences and other branded residential offerings were integrated with urban and resort Four Seasons locations.
 The strength of the brand had become a promise of a quality of life.

 - In 2000, Four Seasons Hotel Cairo at The First Residence became the company’s first hotel in the Middle East.
-It was followed in the next few years by significant expansion in the region, including the first resort, at Sharm El Sheikh, opened in 2002.
+It was followed in the next few years by significant expansion in the region, including the first resort, at Sharm El Sheikh, which opened in 2002.

 - In 2002, Four Seasons Hotel Shanghai marked the company’s entry into the growing Chinese market.